 But you can also see that the ecommerce section of Wix came later.
 According to our research, many of their features are not quite as developed as Shopify’s (e.g. multilingual stores), which could make it hard to be a strong competitor for Shopify if you are building a larger store.

-- Business Basic: $27 with all the ecommerce features, storage limited to 20 GB – this is a lot
+With all the ecommerce features, storage limited to 50 GB – this is a lot

-- Business Unlimited: $32 with up to 35 GB storage and up to 10 hours of video upload.
+With up to 100 GB storage and up to 10 hours of video upload.
 Subscriptions and recurring payments included.

 Why choose Wix over Shopify?